 The Divorce Coach Says

 The cycle of violence refers to the pattern of behavior between an abuser and the victim.
 There’s also an inter-generational cycle of violence when children can learn both types of behavior from their parents.
 Given the history of abuse experienced by Two Kids And A Fish and her daughter, her daughter was/is at risk of falling into this cycle.
 However, she has a strong role model in her mother who by making the choice to end her marriage sent a message to both her daughters that abusive behavior is never acceptable.

 The links above are to Two Kids And a Fish’s blog – I encourage you to read the posts about her daughter.
 Any parent of a teenager knows that there are times it’s like watching a movie you’ve seen before.
 You know the ending but you just have to watch it play out.

 Two Kids and A Fish’s daughter was fortunate to realize so quickly that her fiancè was like her father.
 Perhaps it was so obvious because of the abuse.
 Other times it isn’t so clear.
-I knew my ex was similar to my dad in some ways – they were both very practical men but it wasn’t until I was going through the Fit4Love dating coaching that I saw other less desirable similarities, such as their communication styles.
+I knew my ex was similar to my dad in some ways – they were both very practical men but it wasn’t until I was going through the a dating coaching program that I saw other less desirable similarities, such as their communication styles.
 That was eye-opening and knowing that means that one of my top ten values in a potential partner is communication.